filecoin-station/zinnia/docs/architecture-decision-records/2023-03-integration-with-station.md

   In the future, we can easily extend this line to include per-module stats too:

   `{"type": "jobs-completed", "total": 123, modules: {"saturn": 100, "retrieval-checker": 23}}`

-Discussion points:

-- Should these logs include a timestamp?
-As a new JSON field or as a prefix before the JSON starts?

 ### Module identifiers